bbejeck/KafkaStreamsInAction2ndEdition/README.md

 how you handle schema changes within different compatibility modes.
 Not how you set up sub-modules within a main gradle project

+## Testing with containers

+Several tests (both unit and integration) use [testcontainers](https://www.testcontainers.org/).
+In order to reduce the overhead of the tests use singleton containers.
+You get a singleton container by extending one of three abstract classes in the `testcontainers` package.
+The abstract classes all create and start a container in a static block when first loaded, and the remaining tests reuse the same container.

+As result, running the tests takes some time, with some taking over a minute depending on the point the test is emphasizing.
+To mitigate the time it take to run the tests, the longer running tests are tagged -  `Tag("long")`  and only run with the Gradle command `./gradlew longTests`.
+Otherwise `./gradlew build` and `./gradlew test` only run the "shorter" tests.

+* `BaseKafkaContainerTest` -  Base Kafka container
+* `BaseProxyInterceptingKafkaContainerTest` - Kafka container which includes a Toxiproxy container for simulating network issues
+* `BaseTransactionalKafkaContainerTest` - This Kafka container is configured for transactional API tests and sets correct Kafka configs for using transactions in a single broker

 ## Chapter 2